vossi1/lc256-computer/readme.md

     Leave JP24-26 open!
 Leave these patch in the circuit even with the V9958 - that's ok.
     But check carefully that the V9958 solderpads are open with the V9938 !!!

+    The cap C22 is wrong!
+Leave it away or solder a 5pF cap instead.

 ![LC256 V9938-Patch](https://github.com/vossi1/lc256-computer/blob/master/pictures/v9938-patch.jpg)

 OPL3-DAC-soundcard: